knative/community/elections/README.md

   - How is $candidate doing so far?
 (PS - we don't know anyway)
   - Who are your favorite candidates?
 - Generate the voter guide and list of voters according to the criteria for that year's election
-- Generate exemption form for non-code contributors to apply for voting
+- Generate exception form for non-code contributors to apply for voting
   - Review and commit applicants to approved voter's list at least once a week until the election begins
 - Track candidates
 - Monitor groups for nominations